Timer/jocse-paper/paper.md

 TODO: overview of cuda

 # Methodology
 Testing was performed on the Blue Waters petascale machine at the University of Illinois at Urbana-Champaign.
 The facility is maintained by Cray and consists of 22,640 Cray XE6 machines and 3,072 XK7 machines, which are CPU-only and GPU-accelerated machines respectively.
 The XE6 machines consist of two 16 core AMD processors with 64 GBs of RAM.
-The XK7 machines consist of a single 16 core AMD processor and a Nvidia K20X GPU.
+The XK7 machines consist of a single 16 core AMD processor and a Nvidia K20X GPU @bwinfo.

 Cray XE6 machines were used to perform all tests utilizing purely synthetic data.
 OpenMP and MPI were implemented by the Cray Compiler, Cray C version 8.3.10.
 The synthetic data is in the form of a gene-by-sample matrix consisting of the presence or absence of each gene within the sample.